PicsArt/cppbind/docs/02_first_steps/05_array_tutorial.rst

 |

 Above provided default config file can be changed later to fit the requirements of your project.
-For example, we can consider the change of **src_glob** variable.
+For example, we can consider the change of the **src_glob** variable.
 It defines the list of the files processed by CppBind.
 **src_glob** default value corresponds to all the header files in the project.
 For this tutorial's case, we have changed the value of **src_glob** variable in the project config file, since our C++ source file is located under **cxx** directory: ``src_glob: ["cxx/array.cpp"]``.
 More information about CppBind variables can be found :doc:`here </05_detailed_info/03_var_def>`.

 .. note::
-    When generating bindings on macOS platform for Kotlin, you need **ANDROID_NDK** environment variable to be set.
+    When generating bindings on the macOS platform for Kotlin, you need the **ANDROID_NDK** environment variable to be set.
     It should point to the directory where android NDK is installed.
 CppBind requires **ANDROID_NDK** environment variable to populate the correct clang arguments.